syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 By utilizing the DrawText method with these parameters, you can precisely position and customize text annotations within the image.
 This provides the flexibility to add labels, captions, or other text elements with specific font styles, sizes, and colors, enhancing the visual presentation and clarity of the image.

-Here is an example of adding a text in a button click using DrawText method.
+Here is an example of adding a text in a button click using `drawText` method.

 {% if page.publishingplatform == "aspnet-core" %}